HuppiFluppi/survey-tool/docs/usage.md

 **How to use**:
 - **Single choice**: Click one option (radio buttons or dropdown)
 - **Multiple choice**: Check multiple boxes (limited by maximum selections if specified)
+- **Dropdown**: For a compact view, choose dropdown to show options (single choice)
+- **Horizontal**: Another compact view option.
+Shows the answers in a horizontal line (single choice).
 - Selected options are highlighted
+- Check on the best option for choice representation, long options might not be suitable for dropdown or horizontal.

 **Example**:
 - "What is your favorite color?" (single choice)